michellsilva/GroveWatch/docs/PROVENANCE.md

   Windows so snapshots are portable across operating systems.
 - `size` — byte length.
 - `mode` — octal permission bits, e.g. `0644`.
+- `digest` — hex SHA-256 of the file contents, streamed so large files use bounded memory.

+Symlinks, devices, and other non-regular files are skipped because their content is not portable.
+Directories are not recorded directly; they are implied by file paths and reconstructed by the viewer.

+### Tools

+For each requested tool name, grovewatch resolves it on `PATH`.
+If found, it runs `<tool> --version` (falling back to `version` / `-version`) and extracts